Arunthavaraj/Seeker/README.md

-# seeker
+# Seeker

-A new Flutter project.
+A flutter project to enhance the travelling experience with inbuiltchat application connected to firebase as the backend.

 ## Getting Started